MobilityData/gbfs/gbfs.md

 ### free_bike_status.json

 Describes all vehicles that are not currently in active rental.
-Required of free floating (dockless) vehicles.
-Conditionally required of station based (docked) vehicles when [vehicle_types.json](#vehicle_typesjson) has been defined.
+Required for free floating (dockless) vehicles.
+Conditionally required for station based (docked) vehicles when [vehicle_types.json](#vehicle_typesjson) has been defined.
+Optional for station based (docked) vehicles when [vehicle_types.json](#vehicle_typesjson) has not been defined.
 Vehicles that are part of an active rental must not appear in this feed.

 Field Name | Required | Type | Defines
 ---|---|---|---